Anger and Mental Health

 Managing Anger with CPA

-Life is going to continually throw us obstacles.
+Life is going to throw us obstacles continually.
 What matters most is not what comes our way, but how we cope with it.
 The next time a challenge comes your way, reflect on this information and recognize if you fall into patterns of disruptive anger.
 We know you need a toolbox full of skills in order to cope with the challenges that life throws at us.
 At CPA, we will always encourage patients to explore coping mechanisms that work best for them.
 However, we also know that a number of those skills come from counseling and different methods of therapy.

 For the past 20 years, Scott has been providing a safe and supportive environment where people feel comfortable talking about their depression, fears, stresses, and hopes for life.
 Having a collaborative relationship with clients is important to him.
 Scott brings hope and knowledge into his sessions and provides psycho-education to aid in the effectiveness of therapy.
 He works with clients coping with issues such as, but not limited to anxiety, trauma, depression, partner-relational issues & phase of life transitions.
 My experience entails couples, adolescent, family and adult counseling.
 He is certified in Chemical Dependency Counseling, ASIST Suicide Intervention, Crisis Intervention Stress Management, and Comprehensive Crisis Management.
 He has earned his Master’s Degree in Counseling Education from the University of Pittsburgh and a Bachelor’s of Science in Christian Counseling from Fort Wayne Bible College.